AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 - **"ESP is ready" (ERDY)**: Sent from the ESP8285 NodeMCU to the Zumo once the wireless and MQTT connection have been established.
 After receiving this message, the Zumo robot will start sending messages to the NodeMCU for publishing.
 - **"Subscribe to topic" (SUB)**: Used by the Zumo robot to tell the NodeMCU to subscribe to some particular MQTT topic.
 - **"Unsubscribe from topic" (UNSUB)**: Works like the SUB message, but for unsubscribing from a topic.
-- **"I see you" (ICU)**: This message is sent from the leader robot to all lost robots every time the first one finds something with the proximity sensors.
+- **"I see you" (ICU)**: Starting message of the UFMP.
+This message is sent from the leader robot to all lost robots every time the first one finds something with the proximity sensors.
 This way, all lost robots will know the leader may be seeing one of them, and will try to see the leader on their own.
 - **"See you too" (CU2)**: Used as a reply from the lost robots to the message above.
 If any lost robot sees the leader, it will reply this message to it.
 - **"See you not" (CUN)**: Similar like the above, but in a negative manner (lost robot does not see the leader).
 - **"Debug message" (DEBUG)**: Message for debugging purposes only.
 The NodeMCU will publish all DEBUG message's payloads to a "debug topic", which can be used to trace the state of the algorithm.